-A 1-3 credit independent study (NRMW 5700) may be taken as an elective in either or both of the first two summer semesters.
+[#] A 1-3 credit independent study (NRMW 5700) may be taken as an elective based on individual student needs.
+Although this is noted in the program of study as a summer course, it may be taken any semester.

-\These courses or their equivalents are required only of direct entry students.
+^{}These courses or their equivalents are required only of direct entry students.
 The credits for these courses are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's degree.

-\\Either Health Care Policy and Community Assessment, NRMW5403, or International Women's Health Care Policy,

-NRMW5302, satisfies the requirements for the MS degree in Midwifery.
+^{}Either Health Care Policy and Community Assessment, NRMW5403, or International Women's Health Care Policy, NRMW5302, satisfies the requirements for the MS degree in Midwifery.

-\ Courses in the MS in Midwifery Completion program.
+[‡] Courses in the MS in Midwifery Completion program.